urmzd/chess/README.md

-# chess
+# Chess
-Chess game in Python
+Chess game in Python Command Line.
+No GUI will implemented as of now.

 Structure: